giovannict73/BNRChallenges-Chapter9-Gold/README.md

 # BNRChallenges-Chapter9-Gold

-This is my implementation of the SILVER CHALLENGE proposed on chapter 9 of the following book:
+This is my implementation of the GOLD CHALLENGE proposed on chapter 9 of the following book:

 iOS Programming: The Big Nerd Ranch Guide (5th Edition) by Christian Keur and Aaron Hillegass